dawnvt/BeatSaberModCommissions/README.md

 * Updates to mods are not guaranteed, but I will try to update the mods that people have commissioned me for.

 ## Past work
-* [ScoreRequirement](https://github.com/dawnvt/scorerequirement) - Disabe score submission by toggling 5 individual requirements and limits
+* [ScoreRequirement](https://github.com/dawnvt/scorerequirement) - Disable score submission by toggling 5 individual requirements and limits
 * [CustomMenuPointers](https://github.com/dawnvt/custommenupointers) - Custom menu pointers!
 (Currently only loads Saber Factory sabers.)

 ## Contact Info